 Let’s face it, time management is one of the the most important skills you can learn in life.

 No matter the careers, interests, or even how your children decide to further their education, they will need to be able to manage time.

 One of the ways I practice this skill set with my homeschooler is to give her the list of tasks for the day and let her decide how to fit it all in.

-Other days–as expected–it’s a total disaster and she runs out of time or becomes stressed.
 Those days provide a great learning opportunity where we can sit down, review what happened, and have a discussion on how she may have managed her time better.